-The CK Prahalad Distinguished Scholar-Practitioner Award, introduced in 2011, was created to honor the legacy of CK Prahalad.
+The CK Prahalad Award for Scholarly Impact on Practice, introduced in 2011, was created to honor the legacy of CK Prahalad.
 The award recognizes excellence in the application of theory and research in practice.
 These include but are not limited to contributions to knowledge through the extraction of learning from practice; authored scholarly works that have substantively affected the practice of management; and/or the integration of research and practice.

 A scholar-practitioner who has used applied learning to influence how theory and research guide practice is honored by this award.
 Special attention will be given to a scholar-practitioner whose contributions have shaped the understanding of global strategic leadership.

-The recipient of this award is selected by a committee presided over by the SMS past president.
+The recipient of this award is selected by the SMS Awards & Honors Committee.

 CK Prahalad reached across boundaries and expanded possibilities with his uncompromising emphasis on impactful research.
 Although his academic career was stellar, his work had an even greater impact on corporate leaders.
 Through a series of breakthrough ideas, his research changed the business world and helped improve people's lives.

 We are honored to present this year’s CK Prahalad Award for Scholarly Impact on Practice to Harbir Singh of the Wharton School, University of Pennsylvania.

 Harbir Singh is the William and Phylllis Mack Professor of Management and Co-Director of the Mack Center for Technological Innovation at the University of Pennsylvania’s Wharton School.